dantxal/relay-workshop/workshop/03-useFragment/exercise.md

 # 03 - useFragment

-Learn how to use useFragment to let each componente declares its own data dependencies
+Learn how to use useFragment to let each component declare its own data dependencies

 ## Exercise